How to watch the Super Bowl 2023 in Mexico: live stream Chiefs vs Eagles for free on Azteca 7 tonight

 • ESPN / ESPN Deportes

 Super Bowl TV audiences are growing fast south of the border.
-Two years ago, the Super Bowl attracted 3.7 million viewers in Mexico.
-Last year, that number had grown to 10.6 million.
+Three years ago, the Super Bowl attracted 3.7 million viewers in Mexico – last year, the total audience reach was recorded at 20.7 million.

 You won't be able to watch Azteca 7 whilst traveling outside Mexico.
 The streaming service will spot that you're in a foreign country and block you.
 You can use a VPN (virtual private network) to get around this, though.